jax-ml/jax/docs/new_docs/301/custom-derivatives.md

 | `transpose` | transposition, for primitives linear in some inputs |

 If you apply a transformation without having defined the corresponding method, you get a `NotImplementedError` telling you what to implement.
-For a primitive with a `jvp` rule, the reverse-mode and linearize methods can also be derived automatically — see the helpers below.
+Some rules can be defined generically in terms of others; see the helpers below.

 ### Custom VJPs with `vjp_fwd` and `vjp_bwd_retval`